 Knowing what concepts the SAT tests you on will save you time and help you more readily find the right answer.
 Most students who take the Writing and Language cold have no idea how to answer the questions.
 Students typically answer those questions based on “what sounds correct.”
 However, after completing our Writing and Language lessons, students are able to quickly identify the best way to revise a sentence since they know what to look for.
 This results in saved time and higher scores.
 The same is true for reading and .

 SAT Lessons & Practice Questions

-Our course provides SAT lessons followed by practice problems to test your knowledge and keep you engaged.
+Our provides SAT lessons followed by practice problems to your knowledge and keep you engaged.
 We track your progress as you work through the lessons, practice problems, and sample tests to give you an updated assessment highlighting your strengths, weaknesses and areas for greatest improvement.

 Full-Length SAT Practice Tests

 Get ready for the big day by taking practice SAT exams.
 Try to complete the in one sitting, just like on .
 Use the practice tests to monitor your progress and identify your weaknesses.
 The SAT is broken into four main sections: Reading, Writing & Language, (No Calculator) and (Calculator).
 Learn from your mistakes by reviewing the video explanations after each on each .

 One of the most powerful features of our is our advanced SAT Assessment provides a very detailed analysis of your strengths and weakness, so you know exactly what to work on to improve your score the most.
 The college board and other companies provide vague assessments with terms like “Heart of Algebra” and “Stand English Conventions”, which are extremely broad categories and effectively useless for knowing what to study.
 Our SAT assessment provides very specific categories that match up with the names of our lessons, so you are never confused about what to study.
 Start the with diagnostic to get your baseline and learn your strengths and weaknesses.